 Intel revealed in their financial results last October that Broadwell was delayed due to a manufacturing defect in the new 14-nm process being used for the Broadwell chip.
 Due to this Broadwell won't launch until the second half of 2014 - a quarter later than originally planned.

-New Retina MacBook Air rumours - Retina display
+Why the MacBook Air needs a Retina display

 Will the next MacBook Air feature a Retina display?
 It is possible, although it could equally be the case that there is no Retina display, with Apple opting to instead keep prices down and offer the new MacBook Air at a lower price.